JcZou/StarryPilot/README.md

 - Congratulation, now the download is finished!

 # Compile Environment
-The compiler environment is based on Keil MDK5.
+The compile environment is based on Keil MDK5.

 ![](docs/images/mdk5.png)